How to use IBM® App Connect with Yapily

 Use templates to quickly create flows for Yapily

-Learn how to use App Connect templates to quickly create flows that perform actions on Yapily.
-For example, open the Templates gallery, and then search for Yapily.
+Learn how to use App Connect templates to quickly create flows that complete actions on Yapily.
+For example, go to the Discover page and search for Yapily.